NABUCH63/Module_04_Challenge/Python_PyCitySchools_Challenge_Summary.md

                     - Modified: 83.90%
         * Percent Passing Math:
                     - Original: 93.27%
-                    - Modified: 93.19%
+                    - Modified: 66.91%
         * Percent Passing Reading:
                     - Original: 97.31%
-                    - Modified: 97.02%
+                    - Modified: 69.66%
         * Percent Passing Overall:
                     - Original: 90.95%
-                    - Modified: 90.63%
+                    - Modified: 65.08%

 * How does replacing the nineth graders' math and reading scores effect Thomas High School's performace relative to other schools?

-    Thomas High School (THS) remained the same ranking among the schools based on overall percent of passing students.
-Average math scores dropped THS from 4th to 6th.
-Average reading scores saw no change in school ranking.
-Percentage of students that passed math saw no change in school ranking.
-Percentage of students that passed reading saw THS drop from 1st to 3rd.
+    Thomas High School (THS) decreased from the 2nd ranked school based on overall passing percentages, to the 8th ranked school.
+It dropped to the lowest ranked charter school in the district.

 * How does replacing the nineth grade scores effect the following: